ec-europa/toolkit/docs/configuring-project.md

 ## Using build xml files

 To list all available targets defined in the toolkit you simply have to execute phing.
 This will display the targets per file.
+If there is a need to customize certain build targets you can override them by placing a [build.project.xml] file in the root of your project.
+Then it is just a matter of re-using the name of the target you wish to alter and place your custom logic there.

+> Note: overriding buiild targets can have unexpected results of your
+> project is running on a CI provider that has pipelines especially
+> designed for toolkit builds.

 [build.default.props]: ../build.default.props
 [build.project.xml]: ../includes/templates/subsite/build.project.xml